feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

                                features=features)
 ```

+### A bit more on `Observation Data`

+The "Observation Data" is a concept that is a bit confusing for some beginners, and simply think it as an immutable dataset, but this dataset could be enhanced by other dataset.
+For example, you usually cannot drop a column for your "observation data", but you can add additional columns to it.

 ## Motivation on `Derived Feature`

 That sounds all good, but what if we want to share a feature, and others want to build additional features on top of that feature?
 Thats's why there is a concept in Feathr called `derived feature`, which allows you to calculate features based on other features, with certain transformation support.